vvaltchev/mylang/README.md

 Return the absolute value of the given number.

 #### `min(a, b, [c, [...]])`
 Return the smallest value among the ones passed to it.
-All values must have a numeric type.

 #### `min(array)`
-Return the smallest value among in the ones in the given array.
+Return the smallest value among the ones in the given array.

 #### `max(a, b, [c, [...]])`
 Return the largest value among the ones passed to it.
-All values must have a numeric type.

 #### `max(array)`
-Return the largest value among in the ones in the given array.
+Return the largest value among the ones in the given array.

 #### `exp(x)`
 Return e^x.